 A modern-day Testament song off 2012’s Dark Roots of the Earth which interestingly takes inspiration from Native Americans both lyrically and musically, featuring a tribal intro.
-It is a very crushing track which shows that Testament still have interesting stuff to offer in the 21st century.
-The style of the number clearly shows that Testament have been listening to and taking inspiration from a lot of the modern metal bands with the riff on the chorus having an almost metal core feel to it.
-A heavy sounding and lyrically impassioned song that shows that the band are still musically relevant.
+It is a very crushing track that shows that Testament still has interesting stuff to offer in the 21st century.
+The style of the number clearly shows that Testament has been listening to and taking inspiration from a lot of the modern metal bands with the riff on the chorus having an almost metal core feel to it.
+A heavy sounding and lyrically impassioned song that shows that the band is still musically relevant.

 # 7 – Apocalyptic City

 Another Legacy track showed that despite the upcoming rise of more extreme genres such as death and black metal, thrash was not an irrelevant genre and still had some strong material to produce.
 With classic thrash lyrics dealing with apocalyptic themes, its brilliant riff and solo towards the end also showed that even at this early stage, the band had some great potential progressive tendencies.
 Clearly a band who were already ready to join the thrash elite.

 This track was featured on the third album, 1989’s Practice what you Preach.
 It shows progression on Testament’s part, not quite being out and out thrash and taking the approach of the 90’s post-thrash “groove metal” pioneered by the likes of Pantera and later Machine Head.
 It is not as overly technical as previous material and has more of a free-flowing feel.
 With that said, there are still some killer solos included and it is definitely fast in parts.

 # 5 – Into The Pit